 Payments after death of the participant.
 If you receive a distribution after the participant's death that you do not roll over, the distribution will generally be taxed in the same manner described elsewhere in this notice.
-However, the 10% additional income tax on early distributions and the special rules for public safety officers do not apply, and the special rule described under the section "If you were born on or before January 1, 1936" applies only if the participant was born on or before January 1, 1936.
+However, the 10% additional income tax on early distributions and the special rules for public safety officers do not apply, and the was born on or before January 1, 1936.